 ‘Duty of Care’ is a common law duty that applies to all individuals and organisations.
 Clubs have a duty of care towards their members and are responsible for ensuring all club activity is safe.
 Everyone has a role to play in keeping others safe and all club members should know what to do if they have any concerns.
 England Athletics recommends the following:

-- Appoint a minimum of two Welfare Officers that are appropriately trained.
-England Athletics provides an online safeguarding course through Educare and a face to face workshop (Time to Listen) that must be completed by Club Welfare Officers.
+- Appoint at least one appropriately trained Welfare Officer.
+England Athletics provides an online safeguarding course through EduCare and a face to face workshop (Time to Listen) that must be completed by Club Welfare Officers.

 - Only use appropriately licensed UKA coaches or leaders (therefore DBS checked) at a level relevant to their membership base and activities.
 Clubs can check this through MyAthletics Portal.